When explaining Foursquare to people, we often hear the baffled response, “So people check in places… and then what?”

 Like any social media phenomenon, it doesn’t have to make perfect sense to you in order to get your business on board, and for you to learn how to use it and ultimately, reap the benefits.

-Like any social phenomenon, it doesn’t have to make perfect sense to you in order to get on board, learn, and reap the benefits.
 Foursquare is a location-based social network, and one of the most rapidly growing applications in this movement we call the social media revolution.

-Keep in mind that the more than ten million users are still largely considered early adapters and influencers… exactly the type of crowd you want to reach.
+Keep in mind that the app’s more than 10 million users are still largely considered early adapters and influencers… exactly the type of crowd you want to reach.
 So with all the valuable information your company has to gain from Foursquare and all the statistics favoring the social trend, the questions remains: has your business checked in?

 Take a gander at this infographic published by Foursquare to learn more about what the social platform can do for your brand: